odoo/documentation/content/applications/sales/crm/pipeline/multi_sales_team.rst

    :alt: Sales team overview dashboard in Odoo CRM.

-Click on the three dots in the corner of a tile to open a navigational menu that lets users quickly view documents or reports, create new quotations or opportunities, pick a color for this team, or access the team's configuration page.
+Click on the three dots in the corner of a tile to open a navigational menu that lets users quickly view documents or reports, create new opportunities, pick a color for this team, or access the team's configuration page.

 .. image:: multi_sales_team/team-overview-three-dot-menu.png
    :align: center
    :alt: Click the Three Dot Menu in Odoo CRM dashboard to view documents and create opportunities.

-Click on the :guilabel:`Pipeline` button to go directly to that team's CRM pipeline.
+Click on the :guilabel:`Pipeline` button on the tile to go directly to that team's CRM pipeline.